Optical observations of the fast nova V1674 Herculis: Introduction

 \subsection{V1674 Her: Discovery and Peculiar Characteristics}

 V1674 Her (Nova Her 2021; TCP J18573095+1653396) was discovered in eruption by Seĳi Ueda (Kushiro, Hokkaido, Japan)\footnote{\url{http://www.cbat.eps.harvard.edu/unconf/followups/J18573095+1653396.html}} at 8.4 magnitudes on 2021 June 12.537 UT.
 V1674~Her is the fastest galactic nova ever with a $t_2$ (time taken to decline by two magnitudes from the maximum) value of 1.2 days \citep{2021ApJ...922L..10W}.
 Adding to its intrigue, \citet{2021RNAAS...5..160Q} noted a pre-eruption plateau in V1674~Her's light curve at around g $\sim14$ magnitudes and also pointed out the fact that while such occurrence of a plateau has been reported for a few cases, the detection at $\sim8$ magnitudes below peak is unprecedented in their knowledge.
 Utilising the pre-eruption archival ZTF light curve of the nova, \citet{2021ATel14720....1M} found a period of 501.4277 s and interpreted it as the spin period of the WD in an intermediate polar system.
 Subsequent observations post-eruption with NICER \citep{2021ATel14798....1P} and Chandra \citep{2021ATel14776....1M} reported a period of 501.8 ± 0.7 s and 503.9 s, respectively.
 Notably, \citet{2022ApJ...940L..56P} found a spin period of 501.486(5) s and additionally identified a signal at 0.152921(3)d, indicating it to be the orbital period of the WD. \citet{2021ATel14835....1S} reported a similar orbital period based on optical data. \citet{2024BAAA...65...60L}, using TESS observations, detected a 0.153d period consistent with the orbital period of the system.
-They also reported an additional longer periodicity near $\sim0.537$d, which they argued was likely due to a warped or precessing accretion disk. \citet{2022MNRAS.517L..97L} also found a similar orbital period of 0.153d based on NICER observations. \citet{2021ApJ...922L..42D} found a spin period of 501.72 ± 0.11 s based on Chandra observations, while \citet{2024MNRAS.528...28B} reported a period of 501.4 - 501.5 s in X-rays at the peak of the super-soft source (SSS) phase with AstroSat observations.
+They also reported an additional longer periodicity near $\sim0.537$d, of unknown origin. \citet{2022MNRAS.517L..97L} also found a similar orbital period of 0.153d based on NICER observations. \citet{2021ApJ...922L..42D} found a spin period of 501.72 ± 0.11 s based on Chandra observations, while \citet{2024MNRAS.528...28B} reported a period of 501.4 - 501.5 s in X-rays at the peak of the super-soft source (SSS) phase with AstroSat observations.

 Following its eruption, V1674~Her garnered substantial attention and was extensively observed across multiple wavelengths.
 Initially displaying Fe II lines \citep{2021ATel14723....1W}, and references therein), V1674~Her was classified as a Fe II-type nova \citep{1992AJ....104..725W, 2012AJ....144...98W}.
 Notably, \citet{2021ATel14728....1W} observed a shift in the near-infrared (NIR) spectra towards the He/N class within 5.5 days after the eruption, suggesting the possibility of V1674~Her being a hybrid nova.
 Approximately 17 days after the nova eruption, the appearance of the [Ne V] 342.6 nm and [Ne III] 386.9 nm, 396.8 nm lines were reported \citep{2021ATel14746....1W}, indicating that V1674~Her has ONe WD.
 Additionally, \citet{2021ATel14741....1W} reported the detection of NIR coronal lines on day 11.5, marking the earliest detection of such lines in a classical nova, even preceding the onset of the SSS phase on day 18.9 \citep{2021ATel14747....1P}. \citet{2024MNRAS.527.1405H} have discussed the optical spectra analysis of V1674~Her over the course of 1 month following the eruption.